withastro/roadmap/proposals/0032-middleware-api.md

 ## Restrictions and expectations

-In order to set user expectations, the Astro middleware have the following restrictions:
+In order to set user expectations, the Astro middleware **must** return a `Response`.
-- a middleware needs to return a `Response`;
-- a middleware needs to call `next`;

-If the user doesn't do any of these two, Astro will throw an error.
-Plus, the user is required to return exactly a `Response`.
-Failing to do so will result in Astro throwing an error.
+If the user doesn't do that, Astro will throw an error.

 # Testing Strategy